 I want you to keep in mind that we at the Nebraska Game and Parks Commission are here to assist you with planning your firearm deer hunt and starting a tradition with your own family or friend network.
 Please do not hesitate to contact us.

-Visit OutdoorNebraska.org for deer hunting information and to purchase deer permits and habitat stamps and to enter our Take ‘Em Hunting Challenge.
+Visit OutdoorNebraska.gov for more deer hunting information, to purchase deer permits and habitat stamps and to enter our Take ‘Em Hunting Challenge.

 I wish you a good, safe firearm deer hunt this year.
-Don’t forget, it’s about extending the legacy, enjoying the experience and making memories.
+Don’t forget, it’s about enjoying the experience.